zngly/wp-graphql-acf-mutations/README.md

 ### Limitations

-Currently the mutations will not be set for objects nested with more than one child deep.
+- Currently the mutations will not be set for objects nested with more than one child deep.
+- Do not name your acf fields the same name as any of the fields that already exist in the wpgrahql schema.
+E.g. status, author, id, databaseId...

 ### Zip Install